 During my years as a veterinary specialist in animal reproduction, I was called on to figure out a difficult behavior problems.
 Much more common than one would think is that many male animals dogs, horses, pigs, etc. do not know how (or are too frightened) to mate with a female.
 While I was at the U of WI, I had the task of training the young males that were chosen to become breeding male, how to mate.
 These cases included research horses, swine, dogs, our teaching herd males and many client owned animals of different species.

-Over last 40 years of dogs and cats training, I have used all styles of training, the old methods based on forcing the dog to comply, and the newer science based techniques based on learning theory, and even some training fads.
-While most dogs or cats can learn from all the techniques available.
-I have found the newer, science based, training methods are so much quicker, lead to lasting change, and are much easier for clients to learn to do.
+Over last 50 years of animal training, I have used all styles of training, the old methods based on forcing the animals to comply, and the newer science based techniques using learning theory, and even some training fads.
+While most dogs, horses, or cats can learn from all the techniques available.
+I have found the newer, science based, training methods are so much quicker, lead to lasting change, and are much easier for dog to learn to do.